Code-Institute-Submissions/Stabyhoun/README.md

 5. The next step is to change your current working directory to the location you want for your cloned directory
 6. Now type in "git clone" and paste the copied URL
 7. When you press Enter your local clone will be created

+## Credits

+### Content
+- All the content for this page was written by myself

+### Media
+- Most of the pictures I've used for this website where made by myself
+- The hero image I've used was made by Charlotte Olsthoorn
+- The photo I've used in the info-section for "sports" was made by Jeanne van Beers

+### Acknowledgements
+- My friend Geert gave me advice on choosing a subject for my first Milestone
+- My mentor Guido Cecilio helped me with some harder coding parts
+- My friend Geert was also allways ready to give me some tips for my website and for writting my readme file